Trip to Sorinex Part II

 Articles You Might Also Like:

 - Making Hard Feats Look Easy – The Inch Dumbbell

 - 6 Tips for Improving Your Continental Clean

 - Trip to Sorinex for Summer Strong #4 – Part 1

 - Home Made Equipment to Help Lift the Inch Dumbbell

 This entry was posted on Thursday, July 7th, 2011 at 9:24 am and is filed under feats, feats of strength, Grip Sport, grip strength, grip strength blob, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson